 But, in some instances, you do pay a premium for the convenience that they offer.

-For the sake of example, let’s take the UK subscription service Uber Sonic.
+For the sake of example, let’s take the UK subscription service The Hapi Company.

-The cost for this will be £153 or 14p per day over 3 years.
+Buy the brush and subscribe to their 3 month refill pack and the cost for this will be £89.96 or 8p per day over 3 years.